AWS Bedrock with .NET: Conversational AI Converse API

 - What: The Bedrock Converse API enables multi-turn, context-aware conversations with generative AI models.

-- When: Use it for chatbots, customer support, and any scenario requiring context retention.
+- When: Use it for chatbots, customer support, and any scenario requiring context retention and continuous dialogue.

 References & Further Reading